Posted on

 HTML basics for web forms

 Now, HTML web forms are probably familiar to you, but what might be unfamiliar is the code behind them.
-Accessible forms have specific code requirements, and this basic understanding will help you understand them.
+Accessible forms have specific code requirements, and this basic understanding will help you understand the code requirements better.

-Let’s look at the HTML for a newsletter subscription form, like the one above, as an example.
-We need code like the HTML below to create a form.
+Let’s look at the HTML for a newsletter subscription form, like the one above.
+We need code like this to make a form:

 <form action="[insert URL to send form data to here]">